tomasi001/react-app/README.md

 # My React App

-Here is a website i made to talk about why I would be interested to work at SovTech.
+Here is a website i made to talk about why I would be interested in working at SovTech.

 ### Usage